Pirates vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Bookmakers have implied with the moneyline set for this matchup that the Pirates have a 35.1% chance of pulling out a win.
+- The moneyline set for this matchup implies the Pirates have a 40.8% chance of coming away with a victory in the contest.

-- Pittsburgh and its opponents have hit the over in 66 of its 121 games with a total this season.
+- Pittsburgh and its opponents have gone over the total this season in 66 of its 122 opportunities.

-- The Pirates have an against the spread record of 10-5-0 in 15 games with a line this season.
+- The Pirates are 10-5-0 against the spread in their 15 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!